 - If you have a dog, we recommend a pre-scheduled meet-and-greet at Stray Haven.
 Please call us at 607-565-2859 to make an appointment with our Animal Care Team!

 - Dog Adoption Package: $160 donation for adult dogs, ($225 for puppies), includes up-to-date vaccinations (Rabies, Distemper combination vaccine, Lepto, Bordatella), flea treatment and deworming, microchip (HomeAgain), Pet Tag, office visit with participating local veterinarians (additional tests, vaccines, medications not included).
 Dogs will have been spayed or neutered prior to adoption.

 - Cat Adoption Package: $75 donation, includes up-to-date vaccinations (Rabies, FVRCP), FeLV/FIV test, flea treatment and deworming, office visit with participating local veterinarians (additional tests, vaccines, medications not included).
 Cats will have been spayed or neutered prior to adoption.

 - Adoption Promotions offered for Senior Pets (plus our Seniors for Seniors program), Long Term Residents and Sponsored Animals (you can help an animal be adopted by donating the adoption fees!)
 Throughout the year, there are also special events with adoption promotions – follow us on Facebook for more details!

-- Once you have decided you want to adopt one of our animals, please complete the Dog Adoption Application or Cat Adoption Application and bring it with you to the Shelter.
+- Once you have decided you are ready to adopt, please complete the Dog Adoption Application or Cat Adoption Application and bring it with you to the Shelter.
 This will make the adoption process go much quicker!

 Adopt a New Best Friend: Consider adopting an adult or senior pet, as these animals have lots of love to give and they may transition even easier into your household.